nluka/Ctructure/README.md

 ### File-writing

-Once the formatter has created a formatted string, it is used to write over the input file, completing the formatting process.
+Once the printer has created a formatted string, it is used to write over the input file, completing the formatting process.